COVID-19 Update:Learn where you can get your child vaccinated, as well as other important facts about COVID-19.

 Cardiomyopathy is any disease of the heart muscle in which the heart loses its ability to pump blood effectively.

+Carpenter syndrome is an extremely rare congenital (present at birth) disorder that causes abnormal growth of a baby’s skull, fingers, and toes.
 Learn more about the symptoms, causes and treatments for Carpenter syndrome.